SeqWare/seqware/seqware-distribution/docs/site-prototype/content/docs/3-getting-started/user-tutorial.md

 Now, navigate to "My Studies", pick a sample, and then click "upload file".
 You can then either give the complete path to the text file ("enter the file URL into the database" or you can use the "File to upload" browser to upload the simple.txt file.
 The third option (using a dedicated transfer tool) requires admin configuration and only works on the cloud so we will skip it here.
 Click upload when you are done.

 If possible you should enter a path or URL (http://server/file/path or s3://<bucket>/file/path) since this will not result in duplicate data or long uploads.
-If you do this then the file path should be accessible to whaever computer the workflow jobs run on (either a shared filesystem or S3).
+If you do this then the file path should be accessible to whatever computer the workflow jobs run on (either a shared filesystem or S3).
 If you choose to upload it might fail for large files and it will also cause a duplicate file to live in <kbd>/datastore/uploads</kbd>.
 In these examples we will just provide a URL.

 <img src="/assets/images/upload.png" width="600px"/>